Exploring Speech Foundation Models for Speaker Diarization Across Lifespan: Experiments

 \subsubsection{Diarization datasets involving adult population}

 For datasets primarily involving the adult population, we use far-field single-channel recordings from the public datasets AMI~\cite{kraaij2005ami}, AISHELL-4~\cite{fu2021aishell}, and AliMeeting~\cite{yu2022m2met}, similar to the work in \cite{han2025leveraging}.
+Together, these datasets cover both English and Mandarin conversations with 2 to 7 speakers.
 In the absence of an official development split for AISHELL-4, we follow \cite{han2025leveraging} for train and development data partitioning.
 The final training set is constructed by combining the training portions of all three datasets, and their respective development splits are also merged for validation.